-As we said, Royalty Free is even on the name of the company, which clearly indicates their strong focus in this license type.
+As we said, Royalty-Free is even on the name of the company, which clearly indicates its strong focus on this license type.
 123RF's Royalty Free license allows you to use the images in multiple commercial or personal projects:

 - Online use: Websites and blogs

 - Corporate materials: Multimedia presentations, corporate videos, printed documents such as mailers, letterheads, etc.